 “Now, show me the pink swatches you picked up.”

-Lindsay shot her a measured look, but took the hint.
-“You know me too well.”
+Lindsay shot her a measured look, but relented, “You know me too well.”

 “Likewise,” Moira replied, also knowing the matter was far from laid to rest.

 “It’s not like she owes me an explanation or anything,” Paul Webster told Jack Brody later that afternoon.
 “I’m just surprised.”

 “I was too when she offered,” Jack said from across his cluttered desk.
 “But I’ve learned not to ask too many questions of the women in my life.
 Beginning with my sister and ending with my wife.”

 Suddenly uncomfortable, Paul shifted in his seat and released a jagged breath.
 He’d gotten into the habit of taking Moira for granted, he supposed.
 But not to the tugging feeling in the pit of his stomach when he let himself think too much about her.
 “Where is she anyway?”

 “Up at the lake.
 Lindsay’s in town.
 They’re picking out paint or curtains or something,” Jack informed him with a dismissive wave.

 “So what’s the deal with you two anyway?”
 Jack asked.
 “Is it an on-again, off-again thing?”

 “No.” Paul found himself oddly offended.
 “There is no deal.
 It’s Moira for God’s sake.
 Sometimes it’s just a little weird.
 Almost like dating your sister.”

 “Actually, it is dating my sister.”
 Jack’s hazel eyes clouded.
 “Don’t break her heart or anything.
 Hate to say it, but blood is thicker than water.
 Even though you literally saved my life in the latter.”

 Jack ended on a light note, but Paul noted the nuance of his words.
 “It’s not like that.
 We stumbled into I don’t know what, and then right back out again.
 Hell, I’m in Portland nearly every week now and playing catch-up in the office on the weekends.”

 Jack silenced his half-assed explanation with a decided hand.
 “Emily thought I should talk to you before we made any definite Valentine’s Day plans.
 In case you were planning a surprise.”

 Paul leaned forward in an attempt to settle the restlessness swirling inside him.
 “What kind of surprise?”